1.4 The scientific method

 Openness also means engaging the broader public about your study.
 Social work researchers conduct studies to help people, and part of scientific work is making sure your study has an impact.
 For example, it is likely that many of the authors publishing in scientific journals are on Twitter or other social media platforms, relaying the importance of study findings.
 They may create content for popular media, including newspapers, websites, blogs, or podcasts.
 It may lead to training for agency workers or public administrators.
 Regrettably, academic researchers have a reputation for being aloof and disengaged from the public conversation.
 However, this reputation is slowly changing with the trend towards public scholarship and engagement.
 For example, see this recent section of the Journal of the Society of Social Work and Research on public impact scholarship.

 Social science is a big place.
 Looking at the various empirical studies in the literature, there is a lot of diversity—from focus groups with clients and families to multivariate statistical analysis of large population surveys conducted online.
-Ultimately, all of social science can be described as one of three basic types of research studies: exploration, description, explanation, evaluation, and construction of measurement instruments.
-In this section we will discuss exploration, description, explanation.
+Ultimately, all of social science can be described as exploration, description, explanation, prediction, evaluation, and construction of measurement instruments.
+In this section we will discuss exploration, description, explanation, and prediction.
 As you develop your research question, consider which of the following types of research studies fits best with what you want to learn about your topic.
 In subsequent chapters, we will use these broad frameworks to help craft your study’s final research question and choose quantitative, qualitative, or mixed methods research methods to answer it.

 Exploratory research